dyka3773/obsidian-notes/Tech notes/Databases/Database Transactions.md

 If [[autocommit]] was disabled with the start of a transaction, [[autocommit]] will also be re-enabled with the end of the transaction.

 One can set the [[isolation level]] for individual transactional operations as well as globally.
-At the highest level (`READ COMMITTED`), the result of any operation performed after a transaction has started will remain invisible to other database users until the transaction has ended.
+At the highest level (`READ COMMITTED`), the result of any operation performed after a transaction has started will remain invisible to other [[Databases|database]] users until the transaction has ended.
 At the lowest level (`READ UNCOMMITTED`), which may occasionally be used to ensure high concurrency, such changes will be immediately visible.